oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ## Testing

-Assuming JBoss is not running, it should be started:
+Assuming JBoss is not running, start it:

           #> service jboss-as start (or restart if you already started above for tests)
           #> ps ax | grep java